The skyline gondola flying site is once again open!... but only by MOU (Memorandum of Understanding), a special permit.

 They'll point you in the right direction... it's in their best interest after all.

-Remember to switch to ground on the website after your flight and to turn your pager off.
+Remember to switch from 'air' to 'ground' on the website after your flight and to turn your pager off.